Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Some facts on the infinite-width regime and on NTKs

-\subsection{Gradient Independence}
+\subsubsection{Gradient Independence}

-In the mean-field literature of DNNs, an omnipresent approximation in prior literature is that of the gradient independence which is similar in nature to the practice of feedback alignment \citep{timothy_feedback}.
+In the literature of signal propagation in DNNs, an ubiquitous approximation is that of the gradient independence which is similar in nature to the practice of feedback alignment \citep{timothy_feedback}.
 This approximation states that, for wide neural networks, the weights used for forward propagation are independent from those used for back-propagation.
 When used for the computation of Neural Tangent Kernel, this approximation was proven to give the exact computation for standard architectures such as FFNN, CNN and ResNets \cite{yang_tensor3_2020} (Theorem D.1).

 This result has been extensively used in the literature as an approximation before being proved to yields exact computation for the NTK, and theoretical results derived under this approximation were verified empirically; see references below.